minichdemo/UltrasonicSensorDemo1/README.md

 INTRODUCTION

 - Welcome to the UltraSonic motion detector.
-This program detects motion utilizing an HC-SRO4 Ultra sonic sensor and takes a picture using a raspberry pi with a raspberry pi camera.
+This program detects motion utilizing an HC-SRO4 Ultra sonic sensor and takes a picture using a raspberry pi with a raspberry pi camera module.

 REQUIREMENTS